Azure-Samples/azure-ai-content-understanding-dotnet/ContentExtraction/README.md

 ## Prerequisites

+1. **⚠️ IMPORTANT: Run ModelDeploymentSetup First**
+   - Before running this sample, you **must** run the [ModelDeploymentSetup](../ModelDeploymentSetup/) sample to configure model deployments.
+   - This is a one-time setup that maps your deployed models to the prebuilt analyzers.
+   - See the main [README.md](../README.md#step-4-configure-model-deployments-required-for-prebuilt-analyzers) for detailed instructions.

-1. Ensure your Azure AI service is configured by following the [configuration steps](../README.md#configure-azure-ai-service-resource) in the main README.
+2. Ensure your Azure AI service is configured by following the [configuration steps](../README.md#configure-azure-ai-service-resource) in the main README.

-2. Ensure you have deployed the required models (GPT-4.1, GPT-4.1-mini, and text-embedding-3-large) in Azure AI Foundry.
+3. Ensure you have deployed the required models (GPT-4.1, GPT-4.1-mini, and text-embedding-3-large) in Azure AI Foundry.

-3. Configure your `appsettings.json` file with your endpoint and deployment names.
+4. Configure your `appsettings.json` file with your endpoint and deployment names.

 ## Key Concepts